apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 framework should be weakly linked.
 The default is `false`.

 The optional `custom` attribute is a boolean indicating whether the framework is one that is included as part of your plugin files (thus it is not a system framework).
 The default is `false`.

+The optional `type` attribute is a string indicating the type of framework to add.
+Currently only `projectReference` is supported and only on Windows 8.
+Using `custom='true'` and `type='projectReference'` will add a reference to the project which will be added to the compile+link steps of the cordova project.
+This essentially is the only way currently that a 'custom' framework can target multiple architectures as they are explicitly built as a dependency by the referencing cordova application.

 ## _info_ Element